-- Activities with a not-for-profit organization such as: - Elementary Schools: assist with school events, activities for children - Secondary Schools: organization and leadership of school activities that benefit the community - o Animal Care: volunteering in a zoo or animal shelter - Health Agencies: volunteering at hospitals
+- Activities with a not-for-profit organization such as: - o Elementary Schools: assist with school events, activities for children - Secondary Schools: organization and leadership of school activities that benefit the community - o Animal Care: volunteering in a zoo or animal shelter - Health Agencies: volunteering at hospitals

-Students are encouraged to speak to their Guidance Counsellors or School Administrators before volunteering to ensure the validity of the activity.
+Students are encouraged to speak to campus counsellors before volunteering to ensure the validity of the activity.
 All activities must be signed and verified by the organization or organizer of the activity.

-5.3 Meet the Provincial Literacy Requirement
+3.3 Meet the Provincial Literacy Requirement